mikeyg42/Tools_histology_images/README.md

 <details id=1>
 <summary><h2> IMAGE SEGMENTATION </h2></summary>

-The first, and more thoroughly tested/annotated, is a library of tools for the semi-automated foreground/background segmentation of large, brightfield whole-slide images.
+The first, and more (relativelys speaking) tested/annotated, is a library of tools for the semi-automated foreground/background segmentation.
+In particular, this is built for large, brightfield images, such as whole-slide images.
 As long as your images hold the following attributes, this tool should be well-suited to your workflow:
 - your images are in RGB format.
-MATLAB has a nice library of color space conversion functions if youre images are described in another color space.
-If you have only grayscale images though, you will need to rewrite some code or devise a creative work-around.
+Grayscale images can just be tripled up often as a work around.
-- your images should have foregrounds of darker-colored blobs surrounded on all sides by background
+- your images should have foregrounds of darker-colored blobs surrounded on all sides by background. just invert if you dont have this.
-- the images are fairly big and high-resolution (my tiff files that I've been testing with range from 0.5 to 10 gigabytes in size).
+- the images are fairly big and high-resolution (my tiff files are within range of 0.5 to 15 gigabytes in size).

 <p>First and foremost this repository is an exploratory tool.
 This is because instead of having just 1 segmentation strategy, included:
 - 8 different segmentation algorithms.
 - 6 different "refinement" algorithms to tweak imperfect segmentation towards a more precise solution.

 - Emphasizes the importance of consistency and reproducibility in scientific research
-- Use this toolm as a means of exploring your image set.
+- Use this tool as a means of exploring your image set.
 </details>

 <details id=2>